Pacific Music Awards: Awards

 As of the 2014, 12 awards are given.
 The Best Pacific Music Album award is part of the annual Recording Industry Association of New Zealand (RIANZ) New Zealand Music Awards.
 Previously called the Polynesian Music Tui award, the award was renamed and the presentation was moved to the Pacific Music Awards in 2005.
 The Tui trophy is one of three genre awards that are presented at specialist award ceremonies, separate from the main New Zealand Music Awards ceremony, however the winner is also recognised at the main NZMA ceremony later in the year.

 The Pacific Music Awards also include the Lifetime Achievement Award, which is given to an individual or group who has made a significant contribution to Pacific music, and the Phillip Fuemana Most Promising Artist Award, which honours an upcoming individual or group.

+Ceremonies

 2005 Pacific Music Awards

 The 2005 awards were held on Friday 11 March 2005 as part of the annual Pasifika Festival held in Western Springs, Auckland.
 Hip hop artist Tha Feelstyle won three of the six contestable awards.
 The Lifetime Achievement Award was given to producer and community figure Phil Fuemana, who died two weeks before the ceremony.